 In early 2004, President Bush signed into law the Identity Theft Penalty Enhancement Act to try and curb its incessant rise, but each year since the number of people taking part in this crime has only grown and grown.

-Sure, we could give a lot of reasons for why it’s happening — the economy, lack of education, lack of opportunities — but at the end of the day, regardless of why it’s happening, no one wants to be the victim of these crimes.
+We could give a lot of reasons for why it’s happening — the economy, lack of education, lack of opportunities.
+But, at the end of the day, regardless of why it’s happening, no one wants to be the victim of these crimes.
 To help protect yourself, consider enlisting the help of an identity theft protection service.

 But how do you pick the right one?

 We did a lot of research and found many junk companies out there, but of course, we did find a few gems.
-Here are the top three identity theft protection services that are actually doing some good and deserve your business.
+Here are the top four identity theft protection services that deserve your business.

 Best Identity Theft Protection Services